-- 6. Schools should ensure that the income and expenditure of all approved non-recurrent subsidy should be properly recorded in the appropriate account books with all receipts and invoices in respect of the purchases being kept in the school for audit inspection purposes.
-The F&E items purchased should also be recorded in the Fixed Assets Register. - B. Major repairs and projects of \$15 million and below - 1.
-Requests for subsidy towards the cost of items such as major internal repairs to buildings, internal redecorations etc. costing \$8,000 (for secondary schools)/\$3,000 (for primary and special schools) or above must be submitted to the EDB on the appropriate form attached to the call circular issued annually to schools.
-The completed forms should reach the EDB not later than the specified date. - 2.
-In making their application of works, schools will have to specify the location and details of works to be done without giving the estimated costs and state the reasons why the repairs are needed.
-Applications from schools will be processed in accordance with the "Procedures for major repairs in respect of estate and non-estate schools" as detailed in the School Administration Guide. - 3.
-Subject to the availability of funds, the EDB will inform schools of the approved projects.
-For estate schools, all repair works will be carried out by the Housing Authority's term contractors supervised by the Housing Department whereas works for non-estate schools will normally be carried out by government term contractors supervised by the Architectural Services Department. - 4.
-Schools should note that - (a) For Estate Schools - (i) The Housing Department will not be responsible for any works on non-school portion which is separately identifiable from the school portion.
-However, the Housing Department will undertake building services items of work on non-school portion which are inseparable from the school portion.
-The Housing Department will inform the school direct of the cost of the inseparable work items (plus 20% on cost).
-If the school has no objection to the cost involved, the Housing Department will carry out the work upon receiving the necessary deposit from the school.
-Schools should note that all correspondence in relation to such work should be copied to the EDB for reference. - (ii) The Incorporated Management Committee, as building tenants, should be responsible for the safety and soundness of their buildings.
-The Housing Department would be responsible only for the sufficiency of the actual repair work projects undertaken by them.
-However, the Housing Department may provide consultant advisory services on request to tenants who might require advice on the condition of the buildings, which may be giving rise for concern.
+5. Schools should ensure that the income and expenditure of all approved non-recurrent subsidy should be properly recorded in the appropriate account books with all receipts and invoices in respect of the purchases being kept in the school for audit inspection purposes.
+The F&E items purchased should also be recorded in the Fixed Assets Register.

+B. Major repairs and projects of \$30 million and below

+- 1. Requests for subsidy towards the cost of items in respect of internal/ external/ structural repair works costing \$8,000 (for secondary schools)/\$3,000 (for primary and special schools) or above must be submitted to the EDB via the appropriate channel as detailed in the call circular issued annually to schools.
+The completed applications should reach the EDB not later than the specified date. - 2.
+In making their application of works, schools will have to specify the location and details of works to be done without giving the estimated costs and state the reasons why the work requests are needed.
+Applications from schools will be processed in accordance with the procedures for major repairs in respect of estate and non-estate aided schools as detailed in the School Administration Guide. - 3.
+Subject to the availability of funds, the EDB will inform schools of the approved projects. - 4.
+Schools should note that - (a) For Estate Schools - (i) All approved repair works will be carried out by maintenance term contractors supervised by the term consultants appointed by the EDB. - (ii) For items involving works in a non-school portion, the school should state clearly when submitting the application.
+Normally, the term consultants will not be responsible for any works on non-school portion which is separately identifiable from the school portion.
+The term consultants will only undertake works in a non-school portion when it is inseparable from the school portion at which approved repair works are to be carried out.
+Prior to commencement of works in the non-school portion, the Incorporated Management Committee of the school is required to agree in writing the scope of work and to pay the necessary costs with an on cost at prevailing rate charged for the works in the non-school portion. - (iii) The Incorporated Management Committees, as building tenants, should be responsible for the safety and soundness of their buildings.
+The term consultant appointed by the EDB, acting in its role as works agent, would be responsible only for the sufficiency of the actual repair work projects undertaken by them.